 1 sliced apple or ½ of a banana

-2 Tablespoons of fiber such as Metamucil
+2 Tablespoons of a fiber supplement

-1 Tablespoon of peanut butter
+2 Tablespoons of natural peanut butter

 Eclectic Fitness: One Fun Approach to Working Out